kintrix007/blog/contributing-to-nixpkgs/index.md

 ```

 Seems to work just fine.
 It also has a `share/` directory since the packages
 are all self-contained under their store path.
-Instead of adding it under
-`/usr/local/share`, Nix keep it under `/nix/store/<hash>-package/share`.
+These files would be
+traditionally added to `/usr/local/share` or equivalent.
+Nix, however, keeps it
+under the *store path* of the package in `/nix/store/<hash>-package/share`.
 Upon install this path gets added to `XDG_DATA_DIRS` so that packages work as
 intended.
 Similarly, the `bin/` directory gets added to `PATH` to be able to
 run the binaries like any other.
 Pretty clever.